facebook/react-native/docs/UsingAListView.md

 ---
-id: basics-component-listview
+id: using-a-listview
-title: ListView
+title: Using a ListView
 layout: docs
 category: The Basics
-permalink: docs/basics-component-listview.html
+permalink: docs/using-a-listview.html
-next: basics-network
+next: networking
 ---

 On mobile devices, lists are a core element in many applications.
 The [`ListView`](/react-native/docs/listview.html#content) component is a special type of [`View`](/react-native/docs/basics-component-view.html) that displays a *vertically* scrolling list of changing, but similarly structured, data.